-As there was no snow in Varna this winter, I decided to go to the Rhodopes for a weekend to enjoy the snow.
+As there was no snow in Varna this winter, I decided to go to the Rhodopes to enjoy the snow in search of Thracian sanctuaries and Stone Mushrooms.
 The route included the Historical Museum of Kardzhali – Thracian sanctuaries Harman Kaya and Tatul – Zlatograd – The Stone Mushrooms close to Beli Plast village and Haskovo.

-I’ve never been to Kardzhali, but I know that the region is rich in natural landmarks and Thracian artefacts.
+I’ve never been to Kardzhali, but I know that the region is rich in natural landmarks and Thracian sanctuaries.

 First stop: Historical Museum of Kardzhali

 It’s a massive building that was supposed to be a madrasa (Islamic religious school) at the beginning of the last century.
-It’s a three-floor museum separated into departments for archaeology, nature and ethnography.
+It’s a three-floor museum with archaeology, nature and ethnography departments.

-The Archeology section is situated on the first floor and preserves archaeological finds from the Neolithic to the Bulgarian Middle Ages.
-The Nature section is housed on the second floor and exhibits photographs of some of the region’s natural landmarks like “The Stone Wedding”, “The Stone Mushrooms”, “The Fossil Forest”, “The Broken Mountain”, “The Devil’s Bridge” and others.
-On the third floor is located the Ethnography department.
-It contains a reconstruction of a dairy farm and a coal workshop as well as objects related to the basic livelihoods of the population in the region.
-Many traditional folk costumes and ornaments are exposed in a dedicated room on this floor.
+The Archeology section on the first floor preserves archaeological finds from the Neolithic to the Bulgarian Middle Ages.
+The Nature section on the second floor exhibits photographs of some of the region’s natural landmarks.
+For example – “The Stone Wedding”, “The Stone Mushrooms”, “The Fossil Forest”, “The Broken Mountain”, “The Devil’s Bridge” and others.
+The Ethnography department contains a reconstruction of a dairy farm and a coal workshop.
+You can also see many traditional folk costumes and ornaments in a dedicated room on this floor.

 Kardzhali Historical Museum is impressive and I will recommend you to not bypass it when you are in the region.